 - In a large mixing bowl with a hand mixer or using a stand mixer: Cream butter and sugar together on high speed for 2 minutes.
 Add lemon juice, lemon zest, vanilla and egg then beat one more minute on high speed.

 - Add dry ingredients and mix just until combined.
+See photos above to check texture and consistency.

 - Scoop 1 ¼" diameter cookie dough balls onto a parchment lined baking sheet.